-Hôtel Le Crystal: The Crystal lets families choose from Deluxe, Crystal, Executive Suite or Penthouse rooms, and they can enjoy breakfast at its La Coupole restaurant.
-Receive a Family Pass, surprise gifts, cookies, milk and popcorn, plus have access to the 12th floor saltwater indoor pool with certified lifeguards and games for kids.
+Hôtel Le Crystal: The Crystal lets families choose from Deluxe, Crystal, Executive Suite or Penthouse rooms, and they can enjoy breakfast at its Siam restaurant.
+Receive surprise gifts, cookies and popcorn, plus have access to the 12th floor saltwater indoor pool with certified lifeguards and games for kids.
 Ahhhhh! – 1100 Mountain Street

 Le Centre Sheraton Montréal

 Le Centre Sheraton Montréal: See Montréal’s top attractions with a free Family Pass, snack on homemade cookies and milk, and when you order an adult meal at the restaurant, kids 12 and under eat free.
 Plus, you can take advantage of complimentary upgrades, an in-room fridge and sweeping views of the city. – 1201 Boulevard René-Levesque West

 The Omni Mont-Royal Hotel

 The Omni Mont-Royal Hotel – Goodie bags, 24-hour room service, on-site café with kids’ menu, plus rooms that can sleep four and help with babysitting arrangements are all part of the package at the Omni. – 1050 Sherbrooke Street West

 La Tour Belvedere Apartment Hotel: With affordable rates, spacious rooms and fully-equipped kitchens, this is a great option for families on a budget and who like to cook together. – 2175 De Maisonneuve Boulevard West

 Candlewood Suites Montréal